inveniosoftware/docs-invenio-rdm/docs/reference/file_transfer.md

 Note, until all the files have been transferred (i.e. their status is `completed`) the record cannot be published.

-More over, while files are being transferred requests to the `content` and `commit` endpoints are not allowed (disabled).
+Moreover, while files are being transferred requests to the `content` and `commit` endpoints are not allowed (disabled).

 ### Error handling